Website Costs and Pricing

 Hourly Rate or Fixed/Flat Rate?

-As we often embark on large projects difficult to put a fixed cap on, we mostly work at hourly rates.
+As we often embark on large projects difficult to put a fixed price on, we mostly work at hourly rates.
 For our clients with basic website requirements, we can start with a base price.
 Hourly rates are typically better if you want real quality work done, but a fixed price may give you a bit more peace of mind.
 We can give you a base price for static websites, standard e-commerce, or CMS-driven dynamic sites.
 We start by estimating how many hours it would take us to build a basic HTML/CSS site multiplied by a reasonable hourly rate and then put a cap on that amount; many years of experience allow us to estimate costs more accurately.
 Now, a price that is fair for us might be well over budget or way under-priced for you.
 It is helpful for us to know your budget for a project ahead of time.
 This way we can base our strategy on your specific needs and budget.

 When Does Fixed Rate Turn Into Hourly Rate?